jochym/qecalc/DOC/sphinx/quickStart.rst

-For svn option, you should have svn client installed and go through the following steps:
+svn option allows to get current development snapshot of QECalc.
+You should have svn client installed and go through the following steps:

 1. Go to your installation dir ($INSDIR), for example, ~/apps and type::